PyFilesystem3/pyfilesystem3/docs/source/info.rst

 The ``stat`` namespace contains information reported by a call to `os.stat <https://docs.python.org/3.5/library/stat.html>`_.
-This namespace is supported by :class:`~fs.osfs.OSFS` and potentially other filesystems which map directly to the OS filesystem.
+This namespace is supported by :class:`~fs3.osfs.OSFS` and potentially other filesystems which map directly to the OS filesystem.
 Most other filesystems will not support this namespace.